Updated on 2024-12-03 GMT+08:00

 A request body varies between APIs.
 Some APIs do not require the request body, such as the APIs requested using the GET and DELETE methods.

-In the case of the API used to obtain a user token, the request parameters and parameter description can be obtained from the API request.
+For the API for creating an IAM user as an administrator, you can check the required request parameters and their description in the API request.
 The following provides an example request with a body included.
-Replace username, domainname, ******** (login password), and xxxxxxxxxxxxxxxxx (project name) with the actual values.
-Obtain a project name from Regions and Endpoints.
+Replace the fields in bold with the actual values.

 1